cunnie/docs/mac-mini-CF.md

 ##### Networking

+In this section, we configure the networking for the vCenter server.
+This is vital.

-In this section, we change the hostname from "localhost.localdom"  to "vcenter.cf.nono.com" for &aelig;sthetic reasons.
-Also, we enable IPv6, but once again our motives are &aelig;sthetic rather than functional.
+We also change the hostname from "localhost.localdom"  to "vcenter.cf.nono.com" for &aelig;sthetic reasons.
+Also, we enable IPv6, but once again our motives are &aelig;sthetic rather than functional&mdash;you may dispense with those steps.

 1. `/opt/vmware/share/vami/vami_config_net`
 2. **3**<br />
 **vcenter.cf.nono.com**<br />
 **6**<br />
-**y** (IPv6)<br />
+**y** (IPv6) (choose **n** if you don't have IPv6 or aren't sure)<br />
 **n** (IPv6 no DHCP)<br />
 **Enter** (IPv6 address)<br />
 **64** (IPv6 prefix)<br />